Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Introduction

 Now, our goal is to analyse probabilistic properties of critical compositions like

-where $u$ marks each occurrence of any object of $\mathcal{H}$.
-From a combinatorial perspective, $F(z,u)$ enumerates $\mathcal{F}$-structures of size $n$ made of $k$ ``building blocks from~$\HH$'' (also simply called $\HH$-components), i.e., $\G$-structures made of~$k$ blocks, where each block is then replaced by an $\HH$-block (which is itself a structured set of atoms).
-For any combinatorial structure in $\mathcal{F}$, its corresponding $\G$-structure is sometimes called its \myt{core}\footnote{The word ``core'' comes from the theory of graphs and maps, where this composition scheme is natural and was, e.g., analysed in~\cite{JansonKnuthLuczakPittel1993,BFSS2001}.} (or ``skeleton'', or ``backbone'').
+where $u$ marks each occurrence of objects of $\mathcal{H}$.
+From a combinatorial perspective, $F(z,u)$ enumerates $\mathcal{F}$-structures of size $n$ made of $k$ ``building blocks from~$\HH$'' (also simply called $\HH$-components), i.e., $\G$-structures made of~$k$ atoms, where each atom is then replaced by an $\HH$-block (which is itself a structured set of atoms).
+For any combinatorial structure in~$\mathcal{F}$, its corresponding $\G$-structure is sometimes called its \myt{core}\footnote{The word ``core'' comes from the theory of graphs and maps, where this composition scheme is natural and was, e.g., analysed by Janson, Knuth, {\L}uczak, and Pittel~\cite{JansonKnuthLuczakPittel1993} for graphs and by Banderier, Flajolet, Schaeffer, and Soria~\cite{BFSS2001} for maps.} (or ``skeleton'', or ``backbone'').

 A first natural question is what is the typical size of this core, i.e., what is the \textit{typical number of $\HH$-components}?
-Having such an insight is for example important to tune efficiently many algorithms on combinatorial structures, as illustrated by Knuth in~\cite{Knuth1973}.
-To answer this question, one considers the discrete random variable $X_n$ associated to this core size in a uniformly chosen object of size $n$.
+Such insight helps, for example, to make many algorithms on combinatorial structures more efficient, as Knuth shows in~\cite{Knuth1973} (see also~\cite{BFSS2001}, where this insight is used to design faster random generation algorithms).
+To answer this question, one considers the discrete random variable $X_n$ associated with this core size in a uniformly chosen object of size $n$.
 Its probability mass function is obtained by extraction of coefficients:\nolinebreak